 Please check back from time to time for updates to this schedule.

-Basic Angler Education instructor training workshop certification workshops focus on teaching spin casting and incorporating related topics in a K-12 curriculum, youth development program or adult education.
+Basic Angler Education instructor certification workshops focus on teaching spin casting and incorporating related topics in a K-12 curriculum, youth development program or adult education.
 Some workshops feature fly fishing or complementary aquatic resources education programs.

 Fishing club members, youth leaders, classroom teachers and civic leaders are encouraged to attend a workshop as a team or form a team at a workshop.
 Successful models include after-school fishing clubs, summer enrichment classes, school-family events and Boy Scout merit badge training.

 To schedule a volunteer or teacher training workshop in your community, please contact Theresa Stabo, Aquatic Resources Educator, 608-266-2272.
 We need a minimum of 8 to 12 adult participants, depending on location, to hold a workshop.